odanoburu/FreeLing-User-Manual/installation-windows.md

   ```
      set FREELINGDIR=%FLINSTALL%\freeling
   ```
   (this is because the example program "Analyzer.java" checks that variable, it is not a general requirement of the API or FreeLing)

 - If you get memory-related errors (allocation error, array out of range, etc), it  may be that your JVM has to not enough RAM for FreeLing.
 Try with -Xmx1G or more.

 # OBSERVATIONS

 ## Installing dependencies in different folders

-You can install zlib, boost, and icu anywhere (that is, they don't HAVE to be in %FLINSTALL%\dependencies).
+You can install zlib, boost, and icu anywhere (that is, they don't HAVE to be in `%FLINSTALL%\dependencies`).

 If you install them somewhere else, you just need to set the right paths for variables ``ZLIB_INCLUDE_DIR``, ``ZLIB_LIBRARY``, ``BOOST_ROOT``, and ``ICU_ROOT``  in the ``CMake`` command, and adjust the ``%PATH`` definition if you are using an API.

-If you plan to use the ``analyzer.bat`` script, you'll need to edit it and adjust the paths to those libraries too.
+Also, if you plan to use the ``analyzer.bat`` script, you'll need to edit it and adjust the paths to those libraries too.

 ## APIs REQUIREMENTS